How many deviled egg recipes is too many?

 A note for special diets

-These Bacon Ranch Deviled Eggs fit Paleo, SIBO, Keto, and Whole30 diets and are grain, gluten, and nightshade free.
+These Bacon Ranch Deviled Eggs are grain-free, gluten-free, and nightshade-free.
+When using sugar-free bacon and mayo, they fit Paleo, SIBO, Keto, Low-FODMAP, and Whole30 diets.

 Bacon Ranch Deviled Eggs